What's the difference between a wedding planner & a wedding coordinator?

 At this stage, we would visit your venue with you to get a feel for the layout and run of the day and go through an extensive questionnaire to gather vendor contact information, your plan for the day and all timings and logistics.
 At this stage we will provide advice and recommendations based on our experience to make sure the day flows smoothly, pull together a detailed timeline, and distribute it to all vendors and key members of the wedding party 3 to 4 weeks before the big day.

 On the day itself we will be on site to greet all vendors, oversee the set up and decor, ensuring everything is as planned, managing the timeline, directing the ceremony, and handling any issues that may arise before you even have time to notice!

 While styling services are not included in most coordination packages, making things look gorgeous is our jam, and we would be more than happy to add in styling services if required.

 A wedding coordinator is ideal for the couple who have planned their own wedding but want someone else to oversee things on the day so that they, and their friends and family, can relax and just enjoy themselves.

 A venue coordinator is often confused with a day of coordinator but is actually a very different service.
 While a day of coordinator is focussed on every aspect of the wedding, a venue coordinator is primarily focussed on managing the venue staff and ensuring the catering is on track.
 They may also be managing multiple events so you cannot expect to have dedicated attention and support throughout the day.
 Nor are they responsible for dealing with other vendors.
 So if the worst happened and your DJ couldn't get there, you couldn't rely on them to get someone else in and save the day.
-A day of coordinator will be dedicated to ensuring every aspect of your day is flawless and anticipating issues before they occur.
+A venue coordinator works for the venue, a wedding coordinator works for you and will be dedicated to ensuring every aspect of your day is flawless and anticipating issues before they occur.
 Even if your venue comes with coordinator I would strongly recommend looking into hiring your own day of coordinator.